 SAC membership also includes the immediate past NGAA Chair (Mayor Glenn Docherty, City of Playford) and the Chair and Deputy Chair of the Committee of Management.

-The Committee of Management is made up of senior officers of Member Councils and is responsible for developing and recommending the Strategic Plan, Policy Platform, Operational Plan and Annual Budget to the SAC.
+The Committee of Management is made up of senior officers of Member Councils and is responsible for developing and recommending the Strategic Plan, Policy Platform, (Draft Policy Platform) Operational Plan and Annual Budget to the SAC.

 Bronwen brings extensive advocacy, policy and government relations expertise to the Alliance.
 Prior to her appointment as Executive Officer in 2018, she consulted to local and state government, business and not-for-profits on policy and strategy development, communications, engagement and governance.